anyeZHY/anyeZHY.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am currently an undergraduate at Shanghai Jiao Tong University.
-As a research assistant at the Machine Vision and Intelligence Group (MVIG), I am under the supervision of Prof. [Cewu Lu], Ph.D.
-[Lixin Yang], and Ph.D.
-[Kailin Li].
+As a research assistant at the Machine Vision and Intelligence Group (MVIG), I am under the supervision of Prof. [Cewu Lu].
-Additionally, I work closely with Prof. [Junchi Yan] and Ph.D.
-[Liangliang Shi].
+Additionally, I work closely with Prof. [Junchi Yan].

-In the upcoming summer of 2023, I will be a visiting student at Massachusetts Institute of Technology, where I will be working under the guidance of Prof. [Josh Tenenbaum], Prof. [Chuang Gan] and Ph.D.
-[Yining Hong].
+In the upcoming summer of 2023, I will be a visiting student at Massachusetts Institute of Technology, where I will be working under the guidance of Prof. [Josh Tenenbaum] and Prof. [Chuang Gan].

 <!-- Mappings -->